 4. Indonesia

 Indonesia’s strategic location and abundant natural resources have set the stage for its economic ascent.
-A young and growing workforce, coupled with government initiatives to boost industrialization and trade, positions Indonesia as a key player in the future global economy.
+Indonesia has a young and growing workforce.
+Government initiatives aim to boost industrialization and trade.
+These factors position Indonesia as a key player in the future global economy.

 5. Brazil

 Brazil’s rich natural resources and strong agricultural sector have been the backbone of its economy.
-The country’s investment in renewable energy and industrial diversification is driving growth, making Brazil a formidable economic force in the coming decades.
+The country is investing in renewable energy and diversifying its industries.
+This strategy is driving growth.
+It makes Brazil a formidable economic force in the coming decades.

 6. Mexico

 Mexico’s strategic trade agreements and robust manufacturing sector have propelled its economic growth.
-The country’s vibrant tourism industry and proximity to the United States further enhance its economic prospects, positioning Mexico as a future economic leader.
+The vibrant tourism industry boosts its economic prospects.
+Its proximity to the United States also strengthens these prospects, positioning Mexico as a future economic leader.

 7. Nigeria